duykhoa/duykhoa.github.io/_katas/convert_binary_integer.md

 end
 ```

 **Passed**.
-With the initial value of i (2), it is the `arr.size - 1` right?
-Also the `2 - i` And I guess with the loop statement, we can apply
-to 2 elements array also.
+The initial value of i (2), it is the `arr.size - 1` right?
+Also the `2 - i` And I guess with the loop statement, we can apply it to 2 elements array also.

 ```ruby
 def convert(arr)